 - Animal Farm, by the same author, features Boxer, a horse meant to represent the working class.
-He is shown to not grasp reading and writing, and remain completely loyal to the farm's new management, which makes Napoleon's disgraceful treatment of him all the more sickening.
+He is shown to lack basic literacy and remains completely loyal to the farm's new management, which makes Napoleon's disgraceful treatment of him all the more sickening.

 - Harry Potter plays with this trope.